ad-freiburg/elevant/README.md

  `<experiment_name>` is the name that will be displayed in the first column of the evaluation results table in the web app.

+Alternatively, you can use a NIF API as is used by GERBIL to link benchmark articles.
+For this, you need to provide the URL of the NIF API endpoint as follows:

+    python3 link_benchmark.py <experiment_name> -api <api_url> -pname <linker_name> -b <benchmark_name>

-See [Link Benchmark Articles](docs/link_benchmark_articles.md) for information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.
+See [Link Benchmark Articles](docs/link_benchmark_articles.md) for more information on how to link benchmark articles, including information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.

 See [Included Linkers](docs/linkers) for a list of linkers that can be used out of the box with ELEVANT.
  These are for example *ReFinED*, OpenAI's *GPT* (you'll need an OpenAI API key for that), *REL*, *TagMe* (you'll